Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.lrange(...)

-Retrieve a list of elements within the list structure (without popping), parameters as follows:
+Get a list of elements in a list structure (without popping), parameters are as follows:

 Parameter |